 18H10 Situated just before the new bridge, the cement factory has now finished all activity, leaving about two thousand unemployed more without future in this already terribly affected region - a comparable situation in many parts of Greece!

 Chalkida / Chalkis, see also http://www.army.gr/html/GR_Army/sxoles/spz/ISTORIA_PERIOXHS_EN.html , is rather busy, with a lot of traffic.

 For the bridge-passage we have to pay the toll in the port police office ( in the narrow street, on the right in the beginning of the street, ahead/right on the big roundabout in the front of the bridge ) submitting the boat papers and the crew-list.
-Chalkis Old bridge opens only one time in the night when the current between S- and N-Evvoikos stops running during about 15 minutes, and at least for two boats.
+Chalkis Old bridge opens only one time in the night at slack when the current between S- and N-Evvoikos stops running during about 15 minutes before the turn, and at least for two boats.
 The hour of slack is not easily predictable so we have to stay stand-by on VHF 12 for the call of the port police to proceed.

 Read also more about the current-phenomenon: http://www.negroponte2010.gr/en/chalkida/paliroiko-fainomeno.html